k3karthic/ansible__busy-behind-nat/README.md

 Sensitive files like the SSH private keys are encrypted before being stored in the repository.

-The unencrypted file paths must be added to `.gitignore`.
+You must add the unencrypted file paths to `.gitignore`.

 Use the following command to decrypt the files after cloning the repository,